 Organizing Committee

-Jenessa Williams (she/her) is a Media & Communications PhD candidate at the University of Leeds, UK.
-In 2023, she will be defending her thesis on #MeToo and Music Fandom, exploring the way in which indie-alternative and hip-hop fan communities respond to allegations of celebrity sexual abuse.
+Jenessa Williams (she/her) is a Postdoctoral Researcher of Communication at Stanford University and a PhD graduate of the University of Leeds, UK.
+She is currently working on her first monograph about and Music Fandom, exploring the way in which indie-alternative and hip-hop fan communities respond to allegations of celebrity sexual abuse.

 Jonathan A. Rose is an assistant professor for English Cultural and Media Studies at the University of Passau, Germany.
 In his PhD dissertation, he examined transgender representation in fanfiction and its cultural contexts.
 Guided by an interest in all kinds of marginal(ized) figures like trans people and fat people, aliens, zombies and fungi, his research lies at the intersections of literary, cultural, fan, media, and trans(gender) studies, with a focus on genders and sexualities, adaptation and related phenomena, as well as fandom and fanfiction.
 Recent publications include “‘My Male Skin’: (Self-)Narratives of Transmasculinity in Fanfiction” (European Journal for the Study of English, 2020), “The Last of Us: Fungi, EcoGothic Zombies and Posthuman Hybrids in The Girl with All the Gifts” (Journal for the Study of British Cultures, 2020), and “Making the Mother: Pro/Creation and Female Agency in the Alien Series” (with Florian Zitzelsberger, Oxford University Press, forthcoming